Following

 “It’s been a while, but I do remember the CURSE Peacekeepers being ridiculed while CURSE was trying to get them off the ground.
 There were jokes about a single Challenger being worth more than a team of Peacekeepers.”

-“Yes, and that was probably not helped by the fact that the Challenger program had a habit of snapping up talented and combat-skilled individuals, creating something of a monopoly in that department, and leaving CURSE to pick through the leftovers.
+“Yes, and that was probably not helped by the fact that the Challenger program had a habit of snapping up talented and exceptional soldiers, creating something of a monopoly in that department, and leaving CURSE to pick through the leftovers.
 However, disillusioned Challengers defecting from the program and joining CURSE started to lend more legitimacy, experience, skill, and talent to the Peacekeeper initiative.
 By the time the Songbird Incident occurred, the galactic public was starting to seriously consider CURSE as an alternative to the Challenger program.”

 “Thank you for walking us through that history of CURSE, Dan.
 We do have to go to commercial break now, but when we return, we’ll be examining the individuals that make up the heart of CURSE and its mission — the Peacekeepers themselves.”